opensearch-project/documentation-website/_search-plugins/ubi/client_datastructures.md

 nav_order: 7
 ---

-The datastructures that we use for indexing events adhere to the following nested structure that aligns with the Ubi schemas.
+The data structures that we use for indexing events adhere to the following nested structure that aligns with the UBI schemas.
 See the [schemas](.././schemas.md) for descriptions and examples of the following fields.

 `struct UbiEvent {`
 - application